 - Zoom Conferencing Video Cheat Sheet—The Island Institute

 The COVID-19 pandemic has further revealed the critical need for access to reliable, high-speed internet so Mainers can continue to work, study, access healthcare, and connect with loved ones.
 Island Institute has been working since 2015 to support Community-Driven Broadband solutions.
-We are also helping lead a broad and diverse coalition of Maine individuals, businesses, organizations and communities to support “Yes on 1 for Better Internet” — a statewide bond vote on July 14, 2020 to increase critical investment in broadband infrastructure.
+We also helped to lead a broad and diverse coalition of Maine individuals, businesses, organizations and communities in supporting “Yes on 1 for Better Internet,” a statewide bond vote passed in July 2020 to increase critical investment in broadband infrastructure.

 If you have stories to share about how a lack of broadband access is impacting you, or how internet connectivity helps you in your work, education, or otherwise, we would love to hear from you.
 Please email firstname.lastname@example.org.